CALL US! (888) 848-0144

 Everything You Need to Know About PCM Reflashing

-Whether you’re thinking of reflashing your own powertrain control module or purchasing a replacement, our guide will answer all your questions.
-We’ll help you understand how reflashing works and what your options are, so you can make the right decision for your car and budget.
+Whether you’re thinking of reflashing your powertrain control module or purchasing a replacement, our guide will answer all your questions.
+We’ll help you understand how reflashing works and what your options are so that you can make the right decision for your car and budget.

 A Very Short History of Car Computers

-Today, vehicles are really like computers with wheels.
-Cars are upgradeable and customizable, giving the backyard mechanic incredible control over performance.
-Modern vehicles have a set of computers (commonly referred to as modules) that communicate with sensors throughout the car.
-They do this through a system of wires and software protocols called the Controller Area Network, or CAN.
+Today, vehicles are like computers with wheels.
+They are upgradeable and customizable, giving the backyard mechanic incredible control over performance.
+Modern vehicles have a set of computers (commonly referred to as modules) that communicate with sensors throughout the car through a system of wires and software protocols called the Controller Area Network, or CAN.
 Manufacturers started phasing in CANs in the early 2000s.
 They’re now standard on all 2008 and newer cars and light trucks.

-The powertrain control module (PCM) is one of the most important computers in your car, usually managing the engine and transmission, depending on the make of your vehicle.
-It’s often referred to as the “brain” of your car because it controls so many functions.
+The powertrain control module (PCM) is one of the most important computers in your car.
+Depending on your vehicle’s make, it usually manages the engine and transmission.
+Because it controls so many functions, it’s often referred to as the “brain” of your car.

 What’s the Difference Between an ECM, TCM & PCM?

-Before we go any further, it’s important to understand the terms that get thrown around in the industry, especially if you’re doing a DIY project or ordering parts online.
-Sometimes ECM or ECU are used interchangeably with PCM, so let’s clarify the differences.
+Before we go any further, it’s important to understand the terms used in the industry, especially if you’re doing a DIY project or ordering parts online.
+Sometimes, ECM or ECU is used interchangeably with PCM, so let’s clarify the differences.

 Engine Control Module (ECM)